Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 If you’re interested in doing some camping near Las Vegas, the Red Rock Campground’s beautiful location and nearby proximity to the Strip make it a perfect choice.

 The campground at Red Rock hosts 53 individual sites for tent camping, along with 6 RV sites (no hookups).
-The campground is open from September to June each year but depending on the season you may need to reserve a spot in advance.
+The campground is open from September to June each year but depending on the season, you may need to reserve a spot in advance.

 Calico Basin

-The Calico Basin area has a series of several scenic hiking trails within the Red Rock National Conservation Area that run around the Calico Rocks, a spot popular with rock climbers.
-Both shorter and longer hikes are available.
 The Calico Basin is a beautiful area of desert landscapes and red rock.
 You can stop here and do some hiking or continue on SR159 until you reach the entrance to Red Rock Canyon scenic drive on your right.

 If you choose to explore Calico Basin, here are some of the trails and points of interest you will find.